afpineda/OpenSourceSimWheelESP32/doc/hardware/setups/Teabox/Teabox_en.md

 *Note*: previous firmware versions up to 2.3.5 showed a different button mapping.

+## Security lock

+Press buttons "B", "X" and "Y" at the same time and none of the others.

 ## Needed parts

 |                     **Item**                     | **Quantity** | Notes                            |